phoe/articles/2022-xx-xx-static-let/static-let.md

 This is how this article ends; not with a bang, but a whimper...

 ...and an advertisement!
 Download the freshest version of Serapeum and enjoy your `STATIC-LET` **TODAY**!

+Huge thanks to [Paul M. Rodriguez](https://github.com/ruricolist/) for reviewing, merging, and contributing to the library.

 -------------------